How to raise chickens in your backyard

 Table of Contents

-But what if you cook up your own supply?
-It’s completely legal to raise chickens in residential backyards here — and coops for egg production can be a sizzlin’ hot commodity.
+It’s completely legal to raise chickens in residential backyards in the Portland metro area — and coops for egg production can be a sizzlin’ hot commodity.
 Here’s what you need to know to get crackin’ — and calculate their worth.

 Research pecking orders